shaynasrag/WriteMe/README.md

 ### Structure of the Entry

 This goal of each entry is to create an interactive environement in which the user can work through an interpersonal conflict in relation to a particular person.
 Each entry is based in a relationship between the user and another person and can follow one of the paths depicted in the image below.
 The graphic below displays a high level overview of the possible forms an entry can take.
-Note that there are more questions asked (indicated by the rectangles)and there are more responses requested (indicated by the circles) than displayed in this graphic.
+Note that there are more questions asked (indicated by the rectangles) and there are more responses requested (indicated by the circles) than displayed in this graphic.

 ![image](https://user-images.githubusercontent.com/54994003/120749074-c13da000-c4b8-11eb-90ff-67f2cc59c8bb.png)

-## How to Use
+## Usage

-### Purpose

-This program is a mix of a therapeutic experience as well as an analytical, longitudinal collection of data.
-Some aspects of this program collect numerical representations of data, other parts prompt free-response submissions, and the remainder focus on mindfulness, introspection, and self-compassion.
-This is BOTH a self-help and an analytical tool.

-### Data Storage

-All data is stored locally in a sqlalchemy database.

 ### How to Run

 Command Line Interface: ``python3 main.py -CLI``

 Graphical User Interace: ``python3 main.py -GUI``

+### Data Storage

+All data is stored locally in a sqlalchemy database.

 ## Youtube Walkthrough